 In the end, we’re rating the Predator Triton 500 at 4.25 out of 5, which is a high score in our book.

 The excellent performance, the good screen, the fast keyboard, the compact form-factor, and the competitive pricing weigh heavily in this rating, while the flexible construction and especially the high-temperatures drag it down.
 We gave the noisy fans and lacking speakers a lower weight in the overall score, as we expect gamers to use headphones anyway, and we also didn’t deduct many points for the lack of per-key RGB control either, as we personally don’t care much about this aspect.
-We also didn’t factor in the small charger we got with our review unit, but that’s something that would lower the overall score if Acer ship the retail RTX 2080 versions with that 180W charger.
+We also didn’t factor in the small charger we got with our review unit, but that’s something that would lower the overall score if Acer ships the retail RTX 2080 versions with that 180W charger.

 That pretty much wraps up our review of the Acer Predator Triton 500, but we’re looking for your feedback, comments, and questions in the section down below, and we’re around to reply and help out if we can.